Achievable logoAchievable logo

 *Only customer complaints involving accusations of theft or resulting in large settlements must be reported.

-Generally, updates for most disclosures should be submitted within 30 days of the event.
-However, statutory disqualification events must be updated to Form U4 within 10 days.
+Most updates must be filed within 30 days of the event.
+However, statutory disqualification events must be updated on Form U-4 within 10 days.

 Canadian agents

-Canadian agents can gain limited registration through their (Canadian) broker-dealers.
-The rules and process we discussed previously apply in the same manner to agents.
-However, there is no requirement for an agent to be a member of a Canadian self-regulatory organization (SRO) or stock exchange.
+Canadian agents may obtain limited registration through their Canadian broker-dealers.
+The rules and process discussed previously apply to agents in the same way.
+However, an agent is not required to be a member of a Canadian self-regulatory organization (SRO) or a stock exchange.

 Termination

-The broker-dealer and agent are both responsible for notifying the state administrator when an agent’s employment is terminated.
-This is accomplished by filing Form U-5.
-The agent and a firm supervisor will sign the form and submit it to the appropriate state administrator(s).
+Both the broker-dealer and the agent are responsible for notifying the state administrator when the agent’s employment ends.
+This is done by filing Form U-5.
+The agent and a firm supervisor sign the form and submit it to the appropriate state administrator(s).

-If an agent resigns their position at a broker-dealer and joins another broker-dealer, all three parties must notify the appropriate state administrator(s).
-The agent and former broker-dealer will fill out, sign, and submit Form U-5, while the agent and the new broker-dealer will fill out, sign, and submit Form U-4.
+If an agent leaves one broker-dealer and joins another, all three parties must notify the appropriate state administrator(s).
+The agent and the former broker-dealer complete, sign, and submit Form U-5.
+The agent and the new broker-dealer complete, sign, and submit Form U-4.

-When a termination occurs, the state administrator must be notified by the appropriate parties “promptly,” which generally means within 30 days of the event.
+When a termination occurs, the state administrator must be notified “promptly,” which generally means within 30 days of the event.

-Termination doesn’t necessarily mean the employee is being fired.
-For example, they might take a sabbatical or other leave of temporary absence and terminate their registration during their period.
+Termination doesn’t necessarily mean the employee was fired.
+For example, an agent might take a sabbatical or other temporary leave of absence and terminate their registration during that period.

 Sidenote